hedesandxlii/datasecurity_labz/labb1_uppgifter.md

 the *derived key length*.

-If we want `PBKDF2` to produce a *derived key* that is dubble the length of the *input*, `SHA-1` will run twice inside `PBKDF2`, 3rd the lenght -> it will run thrice, etc.
+If we want `PBKDF2` to produce a *derived key* that is dubble the length of the *input*, `SHA-1` will run twice inside `PBKDF2`.
+3rd the lenght means it will run thrice, etc.